Amazon Appstore Getting Started Guide: How to Market Your App

 We’ve already covered why you’d want to use the Amazon Appstore as an additional distribution channel for your Android app.
 If you’ve decided to give it a try, here are some advices and tips that you probably want to know.

-Most of the advices we gave about App Store Optmization are also true for the Amazon App Store.
+Most of the advices on App Store Optmization we give are also true for the Amazon App Store.
 The Amazon search and rank algorithms don’t seem to be any easier to figure out than Apple’s or Google’s.

 They seem to be taking into account things like keywords and app title, hourly/daily downloads and reviews (this is not exhaustive, nor certain).
 This Amazon Appstore getting started guide will give you a few other tips that Amazon gives to their developers (until there’s more information, a good advice would be to follow Amazon’s guidelines).